EU 'unfazed' by antisemitic billboards despite Gaza war

 "We can find a solution, which is only including 26 member states", Hahn said.

-Orbán's bark on Russia is worse than his bite, Estonia's prime minister Kaja Kallas indicated at the last EU summit in Brussels on 30 October.
+Orbán's bark on Russia is also worse than his bite, Estonia's prime minister Kaja Kallas indicated at the last EU summit in Brussels on 30 October.

 "He [Orbán] has been critical of supporting Ukraine, but he has been part of it," Kallas said after Hungary agreed to 11 rounds of Russia sanctions already despite Orbán's shows of friendship with Russian president Vladimir Putin.

-And Orbán's Nato-Sweden veto is expected to melt away when Turkish president Recep Tayyip Erdoğan says so, in a further show of subservience to larger powers.
+And Orbán's Nato-Sweden veto is expected to melt away as soon as Turkish president Recep Tayyip Erdoğan says so, in a further show of subservience to larger powers.

 "It's a shame and a joke," said Hungarian centre-left opposition MP Ágnes Vadai.